haoxins/haoxins.github.io/archived/2021-kubernetes-in-action-2nd-2.md

 ## Adding centralized logging, metrics, alerting, and tracing

-## Best practices for Kubernetes application development and deployment
+## Best practices for Kubernetes application

 ## Extending Kubernetes with CustomResourceDefinitions and operators